Best CB Radios for Truckers in 2018 and Comprehensive Buying Guide

 Speaking of the PA system, the Bearcat 880 has a fairly long mic cord and a 6/4 pin mic adapter that allows you to upgrade to a range of high-end microphones.

 This microphone also has a noise-canceling feature that promises crisp and clear communication.
-What’s even more interesting is that the Bearcat 880 is compatible with wireless mics and will definitely offer you more freedom.
+What’s even more interesting is that the Bearcat 880 is compatible with wireless mics and will offer you more freedom.

 Another thing that makes the Bearcat 880 a go-to model for most truckers is its contemporary design that is enhanced by its backlit knobs, laser-edged keys, and a large 7-color backlit display.